LinReTraCe/LinReTraCe/KNOWN_ISSUES.md

 `generate_incremental(new_points, new_weights, parent_hdf5, output_path)` and
 having the loop pass the parent file.
 The bookkeeping is not trivial: the refinement removes parents and adds children, so the merge has to track which rows of the parent arrays survive.
-Worth doing only after PERF-01, since the two touch the same code.
+Worth doing now that PERF-R1 is closed; the two touch the same code.

 Cheaper intermediate step with most of the benefit for large Wannier models: